How the UW is helping students — and you — make sense of 2020

 He also pointed to a new sign recognizing the traditional village UW is occupying, called “Slu?wit.”
 Finding that word took the work of tribal historians and language professors.
 The UW’s wǝɫǝbʔaltxʷ longhouse style facility stood on a street called Whitman Court, which was named after missionaries involved in assimilating American Indian and Alaska Native people.

-“We were forced to cut our hair, if we spoke our language, we were beaten,” he said, speaking to the history of genocide and forced cultural assimilation of Native People.
+“We were forced to cut our hair, if we spoke our language, we were beaten,” he said, speaking to the history of genocide and forced cultural assimilation of Native people.
 “It was painful to have that address on our building.”

 He left students, especially first years, with one specific wish: “That you have health.
 Healthy spirit, healthy mind, happy body.”